aspose-email/Aspose.Email-Products/email/en/net/_index.md

      Connect to Microsoft Exchange Server
     </h2>
     <p>
      Aspose.Email for .NET provides the ability to connect with a Microsoft Exchange Server in order to perform several operations.
 You can list messages from any folder, download messages and save them in supported message formats.
-Emails and meeting invitations can also be sent using the Exchange Server's WebDav &amp; Exchange Web Services.
+Emails and meeting invitations can also be sent using the Exchange Server's WebDav & Exchange Web Services.
 API also supports Unified Messaging operations and auto-discovery of Exchange Server settings based on the specified credentials.
     </p>
    </div>
    <div class="col-lg-12">